FormalEvolve: Neuro-Symbolic Evolutionary Search for Diverse Autoformalization: Results

-\paragraph{Overview at fixed $T=100$.} Table~\ref{tab:full-hit100} summarizes statement generation at $T=100$ under strict generator-call accounting.
-It reports coverage (CH@100, SH@100) and cross-problem concentration (Gini and top-10\% share over per-problem \texttt{semantic\_ok} counts; lower is more uniform).
-FormalEvolve increases coverage and reduces concentration, with the largest gains on CombiBench.
-To separate archive-based search from patch/repair model strength, we include a hybrid sampling control (Kimina generation + Qwen3 repair) with the same repair model but no archive; the control raises SH, and FormalEvolve adds further gains.

-\paragraph{Statement-level coverage, uniformity, and ablations.} On CombiBench, SH@100 increases from 0.460 for the strongest Kimina-only baseline (Compile+Semantic Repair) to 0.530 for the hybrid control, and to 0.580 for FormalEvolve (Table~\ref{tab:full-hit100}); on ProofNet, 0.780 $\to$ 0.828 $\to$ 0.849.
-Most of the improvement comes from the stronger repair model, and archive-based population search adds a further gain.
-FormalEvolve also reduces concentration relative to both Kimina baselines and the hybrid control (lower Gini and top-10\% share), indicating gains beyond a small subset of easy problems (Table~\ref{tab:full-hit100}; Figure~\ref{fig:uniformity-filtered} and Appendix Figure~\ref{fig:uniformity-gini}).
-In ablations, bounded patch-repair calls account for most of the semantic-coverage gain: removing patch repair drops SH@100 on CombiBench from 0.580 to 0.470 and on ProofNet from 0.849 to 0.780 (Table~\ref{tab:full-hit100}).
-EvolAST and island mechanics have smaller effects and can be non-monotonic under fixed budgets (Table~\ref{tab:full-hit100}; Appendix~\ref{sec:appendix-evolast-proofnet}).
-Appendix Tables~\ref{tab:main-100} and \ref{tab:proofnet-100} provide a finer decomposition at $T=100$ (FY/SD/SY); Figure~\ref{fig:main-curves} and Appendix Figure~\ref{fig:delta-coverage} show the budget-sweep curves; Appendix~\ref{sec:appendix-early-wins} lists representative early-hit instances.
+\paragraph{Statement generation at $T=100$.} Table~\ref{tab:full-hit100} reports statement generation under the same $T=100$ generator-call budget, including coverage (CH/SH) and concentration (Gini/top-10\% share).
+Against the hybrid no-archive control, which uses Kimina generation with the same Qwen3 repair model but no archive, FormalEvolve increases SH@100 from 0.530 to 0.580 on CombiBench and from 0.828 to 0.849 on ProofNet.
+We therefore interpret coverage together with cross-problem concentration and downstream proof utility.